 Bits Name Description [11] Interrupt disable Interrupts disable bit.
 This is a read and write bit.
 0 = interrupts enabled, reset value 1 = interrupts disabled.
 If this bit is set, the IRQ and FIQ input signals are disabled.
 The external debugger can set this bit before it executes code in normal state as part of the debugging process.
 If this bit is set to 1, an interrupt does not take control of the program flow.
 For example, the debugger might use this bit to execute an OS service routine to bring a page from disk into memory.
 It might be undesirable to service any interrupt during the routine execution.
 This bit is ignored when either: DBGDSCR[15:14] == 0b00 DBGEN is LOW.
-[10] DbgAck Debug Acknowledge bit.
-This is a read and write bit.
-If this bit is set to 1, both the DBGACK and DBGTRIGGER output signals are forced HIGH, regardless of the processor state.
-The external debugger can use this bit if it wants the system to behave as if the processor is in debug state.
-Some systems rely on DBGACK to determine whether the application or debugger generates the data accesses.
-The reset value is 0.
-[9] Reserved RAZ on reads, SBZP on writes.
+[10] [9] Reserved RAZ on reads, SBZP on writes.
 [8] Sticky Undefined Sticky Undefined bit: 0 = No Undefined instruction exception occurred in debug state since the last time this bit was cleared.
 This is the reset value.
 1 = An Undefined instruction exception has occurred while in debug state since the last time this bit was cleared.
 This flag detects Undefined instruction exceptions generated by instructions issued to the processor through the DBGITR.
 This bit is set to 1 when an Undefined instruction exception occurs while the processor is in debug state.
 Writing a 1 to DBGDRCR[2] clears this bit.
-See Debug Run Control Register on page 9-20.
+See Debug Run Control Register on page 9-19.
 [7] Sticky asynchronous abort Sticky asynchronous Data Abort bit: 0 = no asynchronous Aborts occurred since the last time this bit was cleared, reset value 1 = an asynchronous Abort occurred since the last time this bit was cleared.
 This flag detects asynchronous Aborts triggered by instructions issued to the processor through the DBGITR.
 This bit is set to 1 when an asynchronous Abort occurs while the processor is in debug state.
 Writing a 1 to DBGDRCR[2] clears this bit.
-See Debug Run Control Register on page 9-20.
+See Debug Run Control Register on page 9-19.
 [6] Sticky synchronous abort Sticky synchronous Data Abort bit: 0 = no synchronous Data Abort occurred since the last time this bit was cleared, reset value 1 = a synchronous Data Abort occurred since the last time this bit was cleared.
 This flag detects synchronous Data Aborts generated by instructions issued to the processor through the DBGITR.
 This bit is set to 1 when a synchronous Data Abort occurs while the processor is in debug state.
 Writing a 1 to DBGDRCR[2] clears this bit.
-See Debug Run Control Register on page 9-20.
+See Debug Run Control Register on page 9-19.
 When this is set, no instructions are issued through the DBGITR.
 Writes to DBGITR are ignored and, if ExtDCCmode is configured for Fast mode, reads of DBGDTRTXext and writes of DBGDTRRXext are ignored.